Learn about actual and potential costs

 Evaluate major factors to mitigate risk

 Supply chain risk is moderate for metal cutting tool suppliers.
-Although supply chain risk is unlikely to affect the supply of key cutting tool components and raw materials, it could impact the prices buyers ultimately pay for finished products.
-First- and second-tier suppliers provide the raw materials needed to produce...
+Moderate supply chain risk harms buyer power, although disruptions to the supply of key cutting tool components and raw materials are unlikely.
+First and second tier suppliers provide the raw materials needed to produce the machinery for metal cutting...
 Subscribe to learn more.